sjl/.plan/README.markdown

   feasible now, so I think that'll be my next step.
 Once I can run arbitrary GDL games without having to translate the logic by hand I'll have a LOT more nice test cases.

+### 2016-07-06

+* Cleaned up the UI of [Bones][] a bit.
+The new function/macro pairs are a lot cleaner to read and work with.
+* Got a couple of books out of the RU library before it closes for a few weeks in the summer.
+Started going through [Algorithms and Networking for Computer Games][] and made a little [sandbox][] repo to play around in.